The JPO Programme

 In very limited circumstances, a Partner Country may also sponsor a small number of developing country nationals.
 As of 1 June 2015, 8 nationals of Developing Countries were taking part in the JPO Programme (4% of all JPOs).

-Only the Netherlands are currently funding positions open to nationals from developing countries that appear in the list of eligible countries of the Nedworc Foundation.
+The Netherlands regularly fund positions open to nationals from developing countries that appear in the following list of eligible countries.

 What are the requirements?